flavray/airtasker-challenge/README.md

 ## Installation

-This repository uses [Pipenv](https://pipenv.pypa.io/en/latest/) to install dependencies and run the project.

 ### docker-compose (recommended)

 There is a [docker-compose.yml](docker-compose.yml) file that allows to install dependencies and run the application in one single command.